Council and housing association tenants: eviction for antisocial behaviour

 Follow any guidance from the court on coronavirus safety measures.

-Go to the hearing even if you haven't returned the defence form, or don't have a legal adviser with you.
+Go to your hearing even if you haven't returned the defence form.

 When the court could allow you to stay